Mood swings, hot flushes, irregular periods, sleep problems? You could be suffering the classic symptoms of the menopause. Luckily, help is available.

 Signs and symptoms of menopause

-Menopause symptoms typically include hot flushes (which some women describe as “tropical moments”), night sweats, poor sleep, loss of concentration, emotional ups and downs (also described as menopause “mood swings”) and sometimes joint pain.
+Menopause symptoms typically include hot flushes (which some women describe as “tropical moments”), night sweats, poor sleep, loss of concentration, mental health issues (also described as menopause “mood swings”) and sometimes joint pain.
 Other signs can include:

-- Dryness and thinning of the vaginal tissues which can cause burning, vulvar itching and painful intercourse.
+- Vaginal dryness and thinning of the vaginal tissues which can cause burning, vulvar itching and painful intercourse.
 This is known as vaginal atrophy and is caused by a reduction in the amount of oestrogen produced

 - A loss of skin elasticity, where the skin becomes drier due to a reduction in collagen